the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/explicit-data-fetching.md

 };
 ~~~~~~~

-Third, instead of running the data fetching side-effect on every `searchTerm` change -- which would happen each time the input field's value changes -- the `url` is used.
-The `url` is set explicitly by the user when the search is confirmed via our new button:
+Third, instead of running the data fetching side-effect on every `searchTerm` change (which happens each time the input field's value changes like we have seen before), the new stateful `url` is used whenever a user changes it by confirming a search request when clicking the button:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const App = () => {
   ...